top of page

 Native American Judo & Self Defense

-To teach Judo and self defense to Native American boys and girls to ignite the warrior in themselves.
+To teach Judo and self defense to Native American boys and girls to: "IGNITE THE WARRIOR WITHIN!"

 To develop awareness of surroundings and how to protect themselves in dangerous situations without fear using self defense and Judo.